Technology at Wakefield

 Technology is a focus for all Wakefield students beginning with a required 9th grade course and expanding to higher-level classes, including JAVA, Engineering and Technical Drawing (CAD).
 Advanced Topics classes allow student to explore technology in a deeper, more personalized setting.

-Wakefield provides its students and teachers with eight full-sized computer labs consisting of powerful multi-media workstations, including dedicated labs for Business, HILT/ESL and Library resource instruction.
+Wakefield provides its students and teachers with nine full-sized computer labs consisting of powerful multi-media workstations, including dedicated labs for Business, HILT/ESL and Library resource instruction.

 Our library's on-line databases provide full-text research tools to Wakefield students that rival those available to college libraries.